Liam-DeVoe/liam-devoe.github.io/_posts/2021-07-28-lru_cache-gotchas.md

 tags: python
 ---

-I was adding some caching to a django application via `@lru_cache`, and much to my confusion, it wasn't working.
+Recently, I was adding some caching to a django application via `@lru_cache`, and much to my confusion, it wasn't working.
 I could even see the cache misses ticking up as I was calling it with identical (read: no) arguments.
 Here's what it looked like:

 ```python
 import random